Molecular Sea Ice Ecology

 We address these questions through analyses of total communities, their molecular biodiversity and in situ gene expression, physiological and molecular functions of selected dominant species in pure culture and genomic properties of key species such as Melosira arctica or Fragilariopsis cylindrus.
 Through experimental evolution and in situ transcriptomics we attempt to estimate the limits of fast adaptive potential in such key species.

-The meeting of the ISE-G is organized by the Molecular Sea-Ice Ecology group this year in September.
-Please follow the link for more information and registration.
+The meeting of the ISE-G was organized by the Molecular Sea-Ice Ecology group in September 2018.
+Please follow the link for more information.